The vows are complete – CHECK

 OK – So most of us do not want to hear the Chicken Dance at our wedding.
 That is understandable.
 However, while “you” may be tired of popular dance party songs like the Cupid Shuffle or Cha Cha Slide, they may just be what your guests need to get up and dancing.
 Placing otherwise popular songs on your DO NOT PLAY LIST can prevent your DJ’s ability to read your crowd and play the best track for the moment.

-Yes, it IS your party, but remember that you are hiring a professional DJ to entertain your Guests on your behalf – so you might want to “suck it up” and join a group dance early in the evening to help your guests stay on the dance floor longer.
+Yes, it IS your party, but remember that you are hiring a professional DJ to entertain your Guests on your behalf – so you might want to “suck it up” and join in on a “cheesy classic” or “line dance” early in the evening to help your guests stay on the dance floor longer.
 You hired several professionals to assist with your dream wedding day and your DJ likely prides themselves on the ability to read a dance floor and keep the energy going for at least 90-min to 2-hours.
 Giving them a list of songs that you are certain will bring your guests to the dance floor is great, but don’t overwhelm your DJ with too many selections.
 Allow your dance floor be a little organic and let your DJ take requests and help keep it flowing so it ends on a high note!

 Whenever we meet with a couple prior to booking their event, we always ask what their expectations are regarding the D/MC and entertainment for the event.
 Most of the time, they are expecting that their family and friends will certainly want to dance.
 If that’s the case, just be certain to ask yourselves the questions above.